 One of my most exciting places to do Tube Light Painting Portraits; Salar de Uyuni, Bolivia

 Together with Natalia Cerqueira I spent New Years Eve 2019 at the Salar.
 One of the results that I love the most is this piece.
 This is a very short exposure time of 2sec at ISO 160 F5.
 So you can imagine I had to move the light tubes very fast to create these shapes behind her.
-Also very challenging is the balance between the brightness of the tubes versus the sunset in the background.
+Also very challenging is the balance between the brightness of the tubes in direct light as well as reflection versus the sunset in the background.
 It’s not as perfect as I hoped but look at the reflection > that’s what I wanted that’s what I got.
 So in the end I am perfectly happy with the model, the light painting shape, and the insane sunset in the background.

 Street Lights of Shanghai